Documentation

 Below a short video introduction of this approach.

 Summarizing, Sigrid compares analysis results for your system against a benchmark of 10,000+ industry systems.
 This benchmark set is selected and calibrated (rebalanced) yearly to keep up with the current state of software development.
 “Balanced” here can be understood as a representative spread of the “system population”.
-This will include anything in between old and new technologies, from anything legacy to modern JavaScript frameworks.
+This includes anything in between old and new technologies, from anything legacy to modern JavaScript frameworks.
 In terms of technologies this is skewed towards programming languages that are now most common, because that best represents this current state.
 The metrics underlying the benchmark approach a normal distribution.
 This offers a sanity check of being a fair representation and allows statistical inferences on “the population” of software systems.

 Benchmarking maintainability from 1 to 5 stars